 5 and this was his dream: There appeared voices, and tumults, and thunders, and earth-quakes, and perturbation upon the earth.

-6 and behold two great dragons, prepared one against an other into battle.
+6 and behold two great dragons, prepared one against another into battle.

 7 At whose cry all nations were raised up to fight against the nation of the just.